wilsonmr/anvil/README.md

 # A Non-Volume preserving transformation Implementation on the Lattice - ANVIL

-Framework for generating lattice proposals for a MCMC from a real NVP model
+Framework for training and analysing a normalising flow which is used to generate lattice configurations.

 ## Installation

 The supported installation method is via `conda`.
-At present a conda package exists for `python=3.8`.
+At present a `conda` package exists for `python=3.8`.
 Here is an example for creating a new `conda` environment and installing the `anvil` package: